 Waterproof or not waterproof?The best waterproof hiking shoes work well in cold and wet environments.
 However, a waterproof shoe may be counterproductive in warmer conditions.
 Though waterproof lining brands still claim breathability, it is not as breathable as a non-waterproof boot.
 And remember that hot and sweaty feet are prone to having blisters.

 Depending on the upper construction of the hiking shoes, some linings are naturally water-resistant.
 Leather, for instance, is naturally water-resistant.
 It is best that leather hiking shoes are treated well to avoid cracks and increase their durability.
 Fabric shoes, on the other hand, tend to degrade quickly than leather.
 They are made water-resistant by applying the correct treatment.

-Water resistant, water repellent and waterproof
+Water-resistant, water repellent and waterproof

 In hiking shoes, the waterproofing ability is a subject of importance.
-How does the three differ?
+How do the three differ?
 Water resistance is the ability to resist water penetration to a certain degree, but not entirely.
 A water-resistant labeled shoe means that a light substance has been applied to improve its resistance to water.
 Meanwhile, water-repellent is a step up from water resistance.
-Footwear or devices are coated with water-repellent substance and have a high chance of standing up against the water using nano-technology.
-The coating could either be inside, outside or both surfaces of the upper.
+Footwear or devices are coated with water-repellent substances and have a high chance of standing up against the water using nano-technology.
+The coating could either be inside, outside, or both surfaces of the upper.
 The pores of the fabric remain open.
 Alternatively, waterproof is defined as being impervious to water.